 THIS DATE IN HISTORY: April 23

-1950: In the first Game 7 of the Final to be decided in overtime, Pete Babando scores at 8:31 of the second overtime to give the Detroit Red Wings a 4-3 victory against the New York Rangers at Olympia Stadium.
+1950: Pete Babando scores at 8:31 of the second OT to give the Detroit Red Wings a 4-3 victory against the New York Rangers at Olympia Stadium in the first Game 7 of the Stanley Cup Final to be decided in overtime.

-Detroit's Jim McFadden ties the game with 4:03 remaining in the third period, and each team has plenty of chances before Babando beats Rangers goaltender Chuck Rayner for the Cup-winning goal.
+Detroit's Jim McFadden ties the game 3-3 with 4:03 remaining in the second period, and each team has plenty of chances before Babando beats Rangers goalie Chuck Rayner for the Cup-winning goal.
+It's his second of the game after he goes scoreless through his first seven playoff games in 1950.

-No other Game 7 in the history of the Final has reached a second overtime.
+No other Game 7 in the history of the Cup Final has reached a second overtime.

 Video: 1950 Cup Final, Gm7: First-ever Gm7 OT